unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 ### Message

-A single message consists of zero of more _definitions_ and at least one _variant_.
+A single message consists of zero of more _declarations_ and at least one _variant_.

 ```
-Message ::= Definition* Variant+
+Message ::= Declaration* Variant+
 ```

-### Definitions
+### Declarations

-A definition is an _expression_ which may be used as a selector to select an appropriate variant.
-It may also be bound to an _alias_ which can then be used in subsequent definitions and variant patterns.
+A declaration is an _expression_ specified at the beginning of the message.
+It may be bound to an _alias_ which can then be used in other expressions.

+When followed by `?`, a declaration is also a selector used to select an appropriate variant of the message.

 ```
-Definition ::= Alias? "{" Expression "}" "?"?
+Declaration ::= Alias? "{" Expression "}" "?"?
 Alias ::= Variable "="
 ```